yannickloth/jreqs/README.md

 ## About the author of this library

 My name is Yannick LOTH.
-I'm a Belgian freelance JavaEE/Web expert/architect.
+I'm a Belgian JavaEE/Web expert/architect.

 <table>
   <thead>